akarimp/ScientiMate/docs/3_Getting_Started_Python.rst

 Operating System
 ----------------

-This code can be run on Windows, Mac, and Linux.
+This code can be run on Microsoft Windows, Mac, and Linux.
+However, make sure any given path is compatible with a running operating system.
+In particular, "\\" is used in Windows path, while "/" is used in Mac or Linux path.
+For example, if a path is "C:\\" on Windows machine, it would be "C:/" on Mac or Linux.

 Required Programing Language
 ----------------------------

-This Python version of this library can be run by using Python 3 or later (https://www.python.org or https://www.anaconda.com).
+The Python version of this library can be run by using Python 3 or later (https://www.python.org or https://www.anaconda.com).

 Required Package for Python